Jump to:

-Driving under the influence (DUI), also known as operating while intoxicated (OWI) in Wisconsin can result in severe consequences.
+Driving under the influence (DUI), also known as operating while intoxicated (OWI) in Wisconsin, can result in severe consequences.
 In the case of a fourth offense, the severity escalates, and the driver's license could be permanently revoked.

 It is essential to note that the repercussions of an OWI conviction can vary significantly from one county to another.
 Therefore, it is crucial to have legal representation to clarify your options with clarity and precision.

 At Stangl Law, our experienced OWI attorneys have a deep understanding of Wisconsin's complex drunk and intoxicated driving laws.
-We specialize in crafting a robust defense strategy tailored to your unique situation, ensuring that you are well-informed and prepared to navigate the legal landscape.
+We specialize in crafting a robust defense strategy tailored to your unique situation, ensuring you are well-informed and prepared to navigate the legal landscape.

 Wisconsin's OWI laws can seem complex and confusing, especially to someone facing charges and looking for a clear and simple guide to the penalties they face and actions they can take to defend themselves.

-This guide offers just that: a stripped down, simplified guide to common OWI offenses and the potential penalties associated with them.
+This guide offers just that: a stripped-down, simplified guide to common OWI offenses and the potential penalties associated with them.
 If you've been charged with OWI or a related drunk driving offense in Wisconsin, contact an experienced OWI attorney today to get the help you need.

 1st Offense DUI/OWI in Wisconsin